 It’s possible.
 Injection-site reactions weren’t seen in studies, but in general, injected drugs such as Cosentyx may cause side effects such as skin irritation.

-Cosentyx comes as a solution that’s given by subcutaneous injection (an injection given under your skin).
-In some cases, the injection may cause mild or temporary swelling, redness, or pain at the injection site.
+Cosentyx comes as a solution that’s given as an injection under your skin.
+In some cases, the injection may cause mild or temporary swelling, discoloration, or pain at the injection site.

 It’s also important to note that the Cosentyx Sensoready Pen and prefilled syringes have removable caps that contain latex.
 If you have a latex allergy, you may be sensitive to these forms of the drug.
 Talk with your doctor about your risk for injection-site reactions with Cosentyx.
 You may need to receive Cosentyx injections with a latex-free syringe in your doctor’s office instead of giving yourself the injections at home.